 Through Mealey she was introduced to his longtime friend and mentor, New York School painter, Raymond Hendler (1923-1998), as well as many luminaries of the New York scene including artists: Mary Abbott, Robert Richenburg, Paul Brach, Miriam Schapiro, Ibram Lassaw, Joseph Stefanelli and Athos Zacharias.
 Hendler was active in the Greenwich Village avant-garde movement, a voting member of 'The Club' and a close friend of the artist, Franz Kline.
 In Hendler she would find a kindred spirit and form a close personal friendship.
 He would have an incalculable impact on her life and work.

 After living in the Hamptons for several years, Jackson and Mealey made a permanent move to a landmark farmhouse on eight acres, in coastal Down East, Maine.
 From 2005-2014 while continuing to develop her photography, Jackson worked tirelessly on behalf of her late friend, Raymond Hendler, to ensure his contribution to modern art would not be forgotten.
-Her efforts significantly informed her own work and engendered a renewed interest in Hendler, resulting in representation by prominent New York City galleries; currently Berry Campbell Gallery in Chelsea.
+Her efforts significantly informed her own work and engendered a renewed interest in Hendler, resulting in representation by prominent New York City galleries.

 Feeling a strong kinship with artists of the New York School, as well a many European modernists, Jackson's view embraces all of art history;